cityofaustin/atd-data-deploy/README.md

 #### Builder (build.sh)

 The builder generates a `docker run` command for each task.
-It ensures each task is properly passed to **launcher**, and packages it as a shell script which can be installed as a cron job.
+It ensures each task is properly passed to the **launcher**, and packages it as a shell script which can be installed as a cron job.

 #### Deployer (deploy.sh)